usarscotus/legal-directory/frcmp/rule_4.md

 (i) by delivering a copy, in a manner authorized by the foreign jurisdiction’s law, to an officer, to a managing or general agent, or to an agent appointed or legally authorized to receive service of process; or

-(ii) by any other means that gives notice, including one that is:
+&nbsp;&nbsp;(ii) by any other means that gives notice, including one that is:

 (a) stipulated by the parties;